Jon Rahm a Masters champion everyone saw coming

 He has become friends with Arizona Cardinals tight end Zach Ertz, and Rahm was in a cart from the practice range to the putting green ahead of the first round when he saw that Ertz had sent him a text.

-“I'm going to paraphrase.
-It said, ‘That first green is looking like a walk in the park’ — 10 minutes before I four-putted to to start the tournament,” Rahm said.
-“So, ‘Thank you, Zach.
-Don’t ever do that again.'”
+“I'm going to paraphrase here.
+It said, ‘That first green is looking like a walk in the park’ or something like that right now — 10 minutes before I four-putted to start the tournament,” Rahm said.
+“So, thank you, Zach.
+Don’t ever do that again, please.”

 It wasn't just the four-putt double bogey from 40 feet (Sam Snead in 1952 is the only other player to start with a double bogey and win the Masters).